gioblu/NPC-Forge/README.md

 - [TCSS (Terminal Commands Security Standard)](docs/command-security.md)

 ### Contributing to the forge
+I am developing NPC-Forge with the conviction that democratic and sustainable use of Artificial Intelligence can be achieved with **deterministic designs**, driven by a set of curated and tested open-source datasets crafted by the community; if you can, help me out.
 NPC-Forge thrives on your contributions, the community grows stronger when you:
 - Extend the dataset of existing NPCs
 - Craft new NPCs
 - Optimize or extend the framework